 These “promptings of our own nature” are precisely what Ornette and his band offer up on this album.
 And to do so requires an impolite, impertinent break from servile conformity.

 The music of Free Jazz features a “double quartet” (so named rather than just an octet because it was Ornette’s regular quartet plus other musicians, including a former drummer of his regular quartet, who doubled up on various instruments with the original quartet — some of the double quartet performers had recorded together the day before on John Lewis Presents Contemporary Music 1: Jazz Abstractions: Compositions by Gunther Schuller & Jim Hall).
 They play themes and variations.
-In other words, a them is stated, then variations on the theme are played.
+In other words, a theme is stated, then variations on the theme are played.
 The variations are not limited by strict tonality or chord changes.
 The themes are sometimes described as “buzzing fanfares”.
 To some, this is odd, dense, difficult music.
 To others, this can be fun, enjoyable stuff.
 There are also opposing views about this being formless, messy, insignificant music, and even some say that the use of a theme/variation approach makes this not free jazz at all (a bit of hindsight thinking there).
 It is possible to ask about critics who think this is formless whether they are socially conservative or reactionary.
 Perhaps they don’t admit it, but do they pine for a sense of “order” or “sensible limits” that just so happen to depend on certain groups having power over others, that reject the idea that people can set rules for themselves and instead believe that only certain people (or even deities, if we include here the lunatic royalist/theocratic fringe) are capable of establishing rules that all others must obediently follow.
 If all this seems removed from the music of Free Jazz, it shouldn’t.
 Listeners do tend to split along these very lines, and therefore this is about something inherent in the music.

 Coleman plays well.
 His performance is somewhat typical of this period.
 Eric Dolphy appears on bass clarinet.
 If there is any other jazz musician that needs to be considered alongside Ornette it has to be Dolphy.
 A talented multi-instrumentalist, he played with a very “vocal” quality and often leaped between registers.
 His phrasing was more atonal than Ornette’s.
-The bass clarinet, with its woody sound, it a good compliment to Ornette’s brash and sour tone, and it manages to cut through the sound of seven other players well.
+The bass clarinet, with its woody sound, it a good compliment to Ornette’s brash and sour tone on alto sax, and it manages to cut through the sound of seven other players well.
 Dolphy was one of the few performers worthy of keeping up with Ornette in a setting like this.
 Yet he never hogs the spotlight.
 Ed Blackwell is a crucial piece of the puzzle too.
 Billy Higgins plays somewhat conventional cymbal rides, while Blackwell moves around his drum set, and plays his toms more frequently, adding hints lyricism to his drumming.
 Bands with two drummers often drift into a morass of indistinct bashing around, but here the two percussionists are able to both provide a sense of forward propulsion through a steady beat and range through rhythmic improvisations — many modern jazz groups in the coming years tended to choose only one or the other.
 They get some solo time near the end of the performance.
 Charlie Haden is the most prominent of the two bassist.
 Scott LaFaro is here too, and he would replace Haden in Ornette’s regular combo until his death in 1961.
 The bassist get some solo time as the horns drop out roughly two-thirds to three-quarters into the performance.
 The two trumpet players are Don Cherry and Freddie Hubbard.
 They are very different players, with Hubbard playing more conventionally melodically.
 The contrasts that the brass players contribute is another key ingredient in making the music distinctive.

 The original album jacket featured a painting (White Light) by abstract expressionist Jackson Pollock, who painted using “loaded brushes” and drips.
 There is a story about Pollock (possibly true) that an unsympathetic critic came to see him paint at his studio.
 Fed up, Pollock flung a gob of paint across the room and precisely onto the doorknob, telling the visitor: there’s the door.
 He both rebuked the critic and demonstrated his precision (which the critic denied) with that single gesture.
 Ornette was less brash and far more soft-spoken.
 And yet, he faced many of the same criticisms as Pollock and used similar artistic techniques.
 Visiting a Pollock exhibit, Ornette once said,